-Litter training your rabbit will give him freedom to roam the house without leaving a trail of droppings and puddles behind him.
-With the right litter station setup and some patience and persistence, you can teach your pet to relieve himself in one convenient area.
+Litter training your bunny will give him freedom to roam the house without leaving a trail of droppings and puddles behind him.
+With these tips on the right litter box setup and some patience and persistence, you can teach your pet to relieve himself in one convenient place.

 Litter Training Comes Naturally to Rabbits

 According to Darwin Veterinary Centre, rabbits have two natural tendencies that make them good candidates for litter training.